Americans throw away 81 pounds of clothes per person per year. That’s 26 billion pounds annually!

 - Earth911 – Use their search function to find textile recycling options near you.

 - Community Recycling – They send wearable pieces to entrepreneurs around the world to sell and recycle the remaining unwearable pieces.
 Ship for free through partner brand – Timberland.
-If you want to hold a recycling drive, Community Recycling will pay you for boxes of old shoes.

 - Soles 4 Souls – Takes gently worn shoes and distributes them to entrepreneurs in developing countries to support local businesses.
 They recycle shoes that are worn and even take single shoes.
 Drop off shoes in person at any DSW location or ship for free through Zappos.